-Initial consultations are 60 minutes, giving us time to hear your whole story and allowing your physiotherapist to better understand what structures may be at play.
+Initial consultations are 60 minutes, giving us time to hear your whole story and allowing your physiotherapist to better understand your concerns, priorities and most importantly your individual goals.

 Assessments will differ dependent on symptom presentation, however a posture/movement screen will always be performed to identify any external factors that may be contributing.

 A Real Time Ultrasound machine may be used to gain a deeper understanding of your abdominal wall/pelvic floor function.